Synthetic fibered $(\infty,1)$-category theory: Yoneda Lemma for cocartesian families

 \section{Yoneda Lemma for cocartesian families}

-In our synthetic setting, we prove a version of the Yoneda Lemma for cocartesian fibrations which reads as follows: For a Rezk type $B$ and a cocartesian family $P:B \to \UU$, evaluation at the identity map is an equivalence:
+In our synthetic setting, we prove a version of the Yoneda Lemma for cocartesian fibrations which reads as follows: For a Rezk type $B$ and a cocartesian family $P:B \to \UU$, evaluation at the identity arrow is an equivalence:

-Generalizing work by Street~\cite{StrFib}, this Yoneda Lemma has been formulated and proved by Riehl--Verity w.r.t.\ $\infty$-cosmoses~\cite[Theorem~5.7.3]{RV}, showing that it applies to cocartesian fibrations of $(\infty,n)$-categories for $0 \le n \le \infty$.
+Generalizing work by Street~\cite{StrBicat}, this Yoneda Lemma has been formulated and proved by Riehl--Verity w.r.t.~$\infty$-cosmoses~\cite[Theorem~5.7.3]{RV}, showing that it applies to cocartesian fibrations of $(\infty,n)$-categories for $0 \le n \le \infty$.
 For our proof, we adapt Riehl--Verity's methods to the type-theoretic setting, with significant simplifications because we are only considering $\inftyone$-categories.
 At the same time, this generalizes Riehl--Shulman's type-theoretic Yoneda Lemma for \emph{discrete} covariant fibrations~\cite[Theorems~9.1, 9.5]{RS17}.\footnote{In the discrete covariant case, the statement reads exactly the same, only without the restriction to cocartesian sections which has become vacuous.} A semantic version of the fibered Yoneda Lemma for discrete (co-)cartesian fibrations over Segal spaces has also been established by Rasekh~\cite[Theorem~3.49]{RasYon}.

 As discussed by Riehl--Shulman, the synthetic Yoneda Lemma can be understood as a \emph{directed} path induction principle, now also applying to the case of \emph{categorical} fibers.
-In fact---following Riehl--Verity as well as Riehl--Shulman---the Yoneda Lemma will follow from a general result about cocartesian fibrations $P:B \to \UU$ over a base $B$ with initial element $b:B$.
+In fact---following Riehl--Verity as well as Riehl--Shulman---the Yoneda Lemma will be implied by a general result about cocartesian fibrations $P:B \to \UU$ over a base $B$ with initial element $b:B$.
 Namely, evaluation at $b$ induces a LARI adjunction between the fiber and the type of sections which yields a (quasi-)equivalence when restricted to the cocartesian sections:

-The Yoneda Lemma will follow as an instance of this result.
+This is discussed in \cref{ssec:cocart-sect-initial}.
+The Yoneda Lemma will follow as an instance of this result, which gets discussed in \cref{ssec:yoneda}.

 Here, for a given $b:B$, the LARI $\yon \defeq \yon_b$ is defined at $d:P\,b$, $x:B$ via cocartesian transport as

 A key step is showing that $\yon$ lands in \emph{cocartesian} sections.
 This can be shown by interpreting cocartesian lifts as $2$-cells $\chi_d: \cst \,d \rightarrow \yon\,d$, and then concluding by the formal properties of cocartesian arrows that the components of $\yon\,d$ are, in fact, cocartesian arrows.